From Game of Thrones to Haddenham Arts Centre for plant expert

-Plant expert Wayne Hollingsworth's fundraising talk at Haddenham Arts Centre will 'help to save their wildlife pond'
+Plant expert Wayne Hollingworth's fundraising talk at Haddenham Arts Centre will 'help to save their wildlife pond'

 Archant